top of page

 "Vote NO on I-2117" Campaign

 Initiative 2117 aims to repeal the Climate Commitment Act, Washington's carbon pricing policy that is the nation's strongest polluter-pay law.
 The proceeds from the CCA's permit auctions go toward expanding public transit, supporting tribes, and many other important benefits.
-See distribution map.
+See benefit distribution map.

 Inflation Reduction Act